-For the preloaded icons, you can customize them with a border colour.
+For the preloaded icons, you can customize them with a color for the border.

 You can tap the floating button to create your own LED icons.

-In the Smiley page, Tap Choose colour as shown above if you want to add a border colour for the icon.
+In the Smiley page, Tap Choose color as shown above if you want to add a border color for the icon.

-For example, after you choose the red colour, the preview window will show the icon with a red border as shown below.
+For example, after you choose the red color, the preview window will show the icon with a red border as shown below.

 You can assign this icon to a contact (or more contacts) so that this icon will be shown when the contact calls you or SMS you.